 Sales and Marketing

 The company markets its products to about 4,700 domestic department and specialty stores; its own full-priced retail, outlet, and online stores; and internationally through licensee partners and international retailers.
-Kenneth Cole operates in Asia, Europe, and the Middle East.

 The company's past merger talks with brand management company Iconix Brand Group have come to a close.
 Iconix is run by Cole's brother Neil.
 Its portfolio of brands include Candies, Mossimo, Peanuts, Cannon, Waverly, among many others.
 Kenneth Cole was first reported to be considering a sale to Iconix in September 2010.